Running Start Eligibility Requirements

 Students who want to enroll in Running Start MUST:

-- qualify for college level classes in writing, reading and/or mathematics on ACCUPLACER, the college assessment.
+- qualify into English 101 and/or college level mathematics on ACCUPLACER, the college assessment

 Home school and private school students